Last Updated on March 21, 2021 by Shaun Snapp

 In our view, Home24 only had a reasonable probability of going live on just a few of the SAP applications they were sold, with S/4HANA being one of them.

 This overall configuration of the sale brings up the question of Is it Right to Lead Clients into SAP Software Failure?
-Because this is clearly what SAP and KPS and potentially Log Ventus did by recommending these applications to Home24.
+Because this is clearly what SAP and KPS, and potentially Log Ventus did by recommending these applications to Home24.
 SAP, KPS, and Log Ventus took advantage of what Home24 did not know.
-Without any concern for their ability to implement, they stuffed Home24 with an unimplementable combination of experimental applications, and applications that were not a good fit for Home24.
+Without any concern for their ability to implement, they stuffed Home24 with an unimplementable combination of experimental applications and applications that were not a good fit for Home24.

 What Was Implemented?

-Information from the project also indicates that many products on the sales BOM or listed by KPS were not implemented.
+The project also indicates that many products on the sales BOM or listed by KPS were not implemented.
 This means that KPS is lying about what occurred at Home24 in multiple dimensions.

 KPS’s Performance at Home24

-After the project got underway, the information we obtained from an anonymous source very familiar with the Home24 SAP implementation is that KPS had no idea how to implement it.
-We won’t be more specific than this, to prevent any readers associated with KPS or SAP from backward engineering our source from the information we provide.
+After the project got underway, the information we obtained from an anonymous source familiar with the Home24 SAP implementation is that KPS had no idea how to implement it.
+We won’t be more specific than this to prevent any readers associated with KPS or SAP from backward engineering our source from the information we provide.
 However, we can say that fundamental steps that are typically part of an SAP implementation were skipped, and KPS did not appear to have sufficient knowledge of how necessary these steps were.